mokasquarl/mokasquarl.github.io/_posts/2021-2-12-draftWA_cov.md

 After running any variant caller, we're left with a *vcf* file, which is just a list of positions in a genome where the sample has a mutation compared to the reference, it might be good to just look at the file [format specifications](https://samtools.github.io/hts-specs/VCFv4.2.pdf) to understand how these *vcf* files will be used moving forward.
 We can use the alloted fields in the *vcf* format to annotate, that is give meaning & context to each of the mutations we detect in the genome.
 For this sample we've used [SnpEff](https://pcingola.github.io/SnpEff/users_of_snpeff/) which makes life super easy by boiling all of the predicted effects of each of the mutations we detected into 3 simple catagories, high impact, low, and moderate.

 We can see in Fig 4. that running a standard bayesian variant caller we detected a total of 48 mutations in the Kent UK sample.
 However, there might be some false-positives in there, it's always better to be a bit more sensitive than to miss things.
 Let's focus on the high impact mutations, things that will change the 3D structure of coronavirus.
 Looks like we only have 3 of those, all highlighted in red, at genomic positions, 11288, 27972, and 28270.
-The VCF file we generated also contains data on which amino acids withing the protein structure were changed to what, we can use that information to make the changes in our molecular structure, which in this case we've done with a current tool under development.
+The VCF file we generated also contains data on which amino acids within the protein structure were changed to what, we can use that information to make the changes in our molecular structure, which in this case we've done with a current tool under development.
 #### Fig 5.
 Molecular Structure Editor
 ![Dalton PDB](/images/dalton_beta.gif "Editing Molecular Structure")